dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_6_Accessing_Digitalcoind_with_Swift.md

-# 17.6: Accessing Bitcoind with Swift
+# 17.6: Accessing Digitalcoind with Swift

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.